Close Reading: Fantastical Literature

 - To construct logical, well-organized textual arguments that consider counter-arguments and conflicting textual evidence.

-- The Light Princess, George MacDonald
+- The Golden Key, George MacDonald

 - Oscar Wilde fairy tales